2 Map Neighborhoods

 file.
 This spatial format is more forgiving with long column names, which is a long-standing challenge with shapefiles.
 But sometimes it can be written oddly, so double-check the dimensions when reading in later.

-We could also just write the data as a CSV
+We could also just the data as a CSV

 file which may be easier for future linking.
 For this, we use the st_drop_geometry()